-App Engine applications are powered by any number of dynamic instances at a given time, depending on the volume of incoming requests.
-As requests for your application increase, so do the number of dynamic instances.
+App Engine applications that use basic or automatic scaling are powered by any number of dynamic instances at a given time, depending on the volume of incoming requests.
+As requests for your application increase, the number of dynamic instances may increase as well.

-App Engine also scales instances in reverse when request volumes decrease.
-This scaling helps ensure that all of your application's current instances are being used to optimal efficiency and cost effectiveness.
+When request volumes decrease, App Engine reduces the number of instances.
+This downward scaling helps ensure that all of your application's current instances are being used for optimal efficiency and cost effectiveness.

 When an application is not being used at all, App Engine turns off its associated dynamic instances, but readily reloads them as soon as they are needed.
 Reloading instances can result in loading requests and additional latency for users.

 You can specify a minimum number of idle instances.
 Setting an appropriate number of idle instances for your application based on request volume allows your application to serve every request with little latency, unless you are experiencing abnormally high request volume.